Cisco-Kosha/dna-center/README.md

 ## Useful Actions

-You can use the Kosha Cisco DNA Center connector to perform to manage messages, rooms, teams, and people.
+You can use the Kosha Cisco DNA Center connector to manage messages, rooms, teams, and people.

 Refer to the Kosha Cisco DNA Center connector [API specification](openapi.json) for details.